googleapis/google-auth-library-java/README.md

 ```
 [//]: # ({x-version-update-end})

-Unfortunately, SBT [cannot](https://github.com/sbt/sbt/issues/4531) manage dependencies via Maven
+##### Scala
-Bills of Materials.
-Therefore, you will have to add the submodule directly.
-Make sure the module
+Unfortunately, SBT [cannot](https://github.com/sbt/sbt/issues/4531) manage dependencies via Maven Bills of Materials.
+You will have to
-versions are aligned in case you are using more than one authentication module in order to prevent
+add the submodule directly.
+Make sure the module versions are aligned in case you are using more than
-transitive dependency conflicts.
+one authentication module in order to prevent transitive dependency conflicts.

 If you are using SBT, add this to your dependencies

 [//]: # ({x-version-update-start:google-auth-library-oauth2-http:released})